-The government has published a white paper on the private rented sector.
-The paper is focused on promoting fairness for households renting their homes.
+Following its white paper on the private rented sector, the government has published the Renters (Reform) Bill.
+The Bill is focused on promoting fairness for households renting their homes.
 Key points include the abolition of 'no-fault' evictions under Section 21 of the Housing Act 1988, requiring homes to be of a higher standard, a new residential tenancy structure and tenants being allowed to keep pets.
 After much speculation, Section 21 no-fault evictions for assured shorthold tenancies will be abolished.
 Assured shorthold and assured tenancies will be replaced by a new periodic tenancy.
 The tenancy will not have a fixed term and will automatically renew until terminated.
 Tenants will be able to determine the tenancy at any time by giving two months' notice.
 This means that they will have greater flexibility and will not be tied into liability throughout a fixed term.
 While tenants will have greater flexibility, the abolition of Section 21 will be a blow for landlords.
 Section 21 was introduced to make it easier for landlords of assured shorthold tenancies to recover possession on or after the end of a contractual term, simply by serving two months' notice and without the need to establish any ground for possession.
 This encouraged a wider range of property owners to enter the residential letting market.
-Where a property becomes empty for a relatively short period, such as if the owner is required to move for work or for personal reasons, or if market conditions favour letting rather than a sale, these part-time or accidental landlords may be less willing to make their properties available or seek to utilise shorter-term holiday let or Airbnb style arrangements.
+For example, where a property becomes empty for a relatively short period, such as if the owner is required to move for work or for personal reasons, or if market conditions favour letting rather than a sale.
+These part-time or accidental landlords may be less willing to make their properties available or seek to utilise shorter-term holiday let or Airbnb style arrangements.